 As for that soil, most succulents like a well-draining soil, requiring a mix of sand and gravel or a deep understanding of how well the soil in your garden drains.

 While succulents are desert plants, not all of them do well in full sun.
 Instead they prefer a little shade, and while you’re at it some good air flowing around them, too.

-wrote equally—some are hardy and live outdoors happily year-round, others need to be indoor houseplants especially come winter outdoors. yucca and agave can do well outdoors, and according to the washington post, other outdoor options include stonecrop (also known as sedum) and house leeks, while christmas cactus and jade plants do best indoors. they also note that mixing indoor and outdoor varieties can spell disaster as they have different needs. mother nature network suggests choosing succulents for the landscape based on their hardiness for your usda zone.
+Also keep in mind that not all succulents are created equally—some are hardy and live outdoors happily year-round, others need to be indoor houseplants especially come winter outdoors.
+Yucca and agave can do well outdoors, and according to the Washington Post, other outdoor options include stonecrop (also known as sedum) and house leeks, while Christmas cactus and jade plants do best indoors.
+They also note that mixing indoor and outdoor varieties can spell disaster as they have different needs.
+Mother Nature Network suggests choosing succulents for the landscape based on their hardiness for your USDA zone.

-once you get the knack for these adorable plants, though, they can be easy to maintain and great for decorating with. when you learn the tricks, perhaps you can pass on your knowledge to someone else earning their green thumb.
+Once you get the knack for these adorable plants, though, they can be easy to maintain and great for decorating with.
+When you learn the tricks, perhaps you can pass on your knowledge to someone else earning their green thumb. [external_footer]